-Also off the kitchen is a utility room that leads into a games room with pool table, dartboard, galley kitchen and bathroom.
+Also off the kitchen is a utility room that leads into a games room with pool table, table football, dartboard, galley kitchen and bathroom.
 A corridor leads from the games room to the courtyard.
 From the dining room a wide and elegant staircase with open balustrades and polished rails rises to the main landing that serves five bedrooms, two shower rooms and a house bathroom.
-Two bedrooms have twin beds, one a double bed, one a king size bed and the other a super-king size bed that can be split into twin beds if preferred.
+Two bedrooms have twin beds, one a double bed, one a king-size bed and the other a super king-size bed that can be split into twin beds if preferred.
 All bedrooms have large windows with views either over the courtyard to the far fells beyond or onto a rock terrace to the rear of the house and up the steep fell behind.
-One bathroom is en-suite to the king room, the other en-suite to the super-king room but both are also accessible from the landing.
+One bathroom is en-suite to the king-size room, the other en-suite to the super king-size room but both are also accessible from the landing.
 The double room, with brass bedstead, was originally a kitchen for the ostler and still contains the original Victorian kitchen range.
 The ceilings upstairs are vaulted into the roof space with rafters, purlins and king posts exposed in various forms adding individual character to each room.

 The scale and setting of the house along with its unique style enhanced by the retention of original features and enriched by period fittings, fine furnishings and soothing colours makes this an enchanting place to stay.

 The Rookery offers very spacious accommodation, with woodland grounds and lawns that cannot be described as remote, in the true Dales tradition, but a perfect hideaway haven none the less.

 Please note this cottage is let on a Friday to Friday basis.

 Bishopdale is a deep valley running from Wensleydale to the heights of the Pennines at Kidstones Bank and descending into upper Wharfedale.